Car Air Filter GuideLast Updated September 13, 2023 | C.J. Tragakis

 You can’t clean a paper air filter like you can a reusable synthetic one.
 You simply replace them every 15,000-20,000 miles.
 If you drive in dusty or dirty environments, shorter intervals are recommended.
 While paper filters are cheaper upfront, a reusable filter can save you money in the long run.

-Even if you don’t care about extra performance, the ability to wash the filter and reuse it is a big reason to upgrade.
-As long as you clean and maintain them, they can last for up to 100,000 miles or more.
+Even if you don’t care about extra performance, the ability to wash the filter and reuse it is a big reason to upgrade to a high-performance oiled filter.
+As long as you clean and maintain an oiled filter, they can last for up to 100,000 miles or more.

 Some of the top brands of performance air filters include K&N, AirRaid, Injen, and JLT.